peerigon/phridge/README.md

 ### Returning errors

-Errors can be returned by using the `throw` keyword or by calling the `reject`-function.
+Errors can be returned by using the `throw` keyword or by calling the `reject` function.
 Both ways will reject the promise returned by `run()`.

 **Sync**